baiiiii/archlinux-wsl/README.md

 ⚠️⚠️⚠️ **Important Notes:**

 > For Security Reasons, this image strips the pacman lsign key.
 > This is because the same key would be spread to all Arch WSL installation of the same image, allowing for malicious actors to inject packages (via, for example, a man-in-the-middle).
-In order to create a lsign-key run `pacman-key --init` on the first execution, but be careful to not redistribute that key.
+In order to create a lsign-key run `pacman-key --init` on the first run of the image (if you need one), but be careful to not redistribute that key.
 ---

 ## Installation